• About Us

 Follow these steps to add the greater than or equal to sign to the iOS keyboard:

-1. Copy the greater than or equal to symbol (≥) from this page.
+1. Copy the ≥ symbol from this page.

 2. Open the Settings app and tap General.